-Each year, wasps take over outdoor spaces throughout the country, including the San Francisco Bay Area, making them difficult or impossible for people to use.
+Each year, wasps take over outdoor spaces throughout the country, making them difficult or impossible for people to use.

 Fortunately, you don’t have to resolve yourself to living with stinging wasps all summer.
 Smith’s Pests Management is here to help you reclaim your property.